Tara Bartel, LICSW, PCIT

-I use a unique modern-day approach to work with and support individuals and families through a direct style to help clients make forward progress.
-I will work with you and your family to help explore where you are now and help to create and meet future goals.
+I like to use a unique modern-day approach to work with and support individuals and families through a direct style to help clients make forward progress.
+I enjoy working with individuals/families/couples to help explore where you are now and help to create and meet future goals.
 I am compassionate and resourceful and will always provide effective tools and strategies to help tackle various everyday obstacles in life, from crisis intervention to support after a long week.
-I strive to be a great listener that values personal relationships and strives to be unbiased and non-judgmental.
-I also enjoy working with children and teens to engage in activities such as coaching, modeling, limit-setting, and reinforcing interaction to support healthy futures.
-I look forward to supporting you and your family’s needs.
+I strive to be a great listener that values personal relationships and comes with an unbiased and non-judgmental perspective.

 Specialties and areas of focus

 - Gottman Therapy

 - Acute Stressors